OctopusDeploy/docs/docs/security/users-and-teams/index.md

 The roles assigned by a team can be scoped by project or environment.

 :::hint
-You can learn more about in our [User Roles documentation](/docs/security/users-and-teams/user-roles.md)
+You can learn more about User Roles in our [documentation](/docs/security/users-and-teams/user-roles.md).
 :::

 ## System teams {#Managingusersandteams-Systemteams}